SamuelSchmidgall/SamuelSchmidgall.github.io/_pages/about.md

 SpikePropamine: Differentiable Plasticity in Spiking Neural Networks.
 Frontiers in Neurorobotics

 ### Conference

+- **Schmidgall, S.**, Krieger, A., Eshraghian, J. (2024).
+Surgical Gym: A high-performance GPU-based platform for reinforcement learning with surgical robots.
+International Conference on Robotics and Automation (ICRA 2024).

 - Ziaei, R., **Schmidgall, S.**, Language models are susceptible to incorrect patient self-diagnosis in clinical applications (2023).
 Conference on Neural Information Processing Systems (NeurIPS 2023), Workshop on Deep Generative Models for Health.